thom311/bup/Documentation/bup-index.md

 :   increase log output during update (can be used more
     than once).
 With one `-v`, print each directory as it is updated; with two `-v`, print each file too.

+\--suppress-warning-for-xattrs
+:   do not warn about errors when reading the extended attributes
+    of a path.

 # EXAMPLE